Code-Institute-Submissions/band-project-1/README.md

     v.
 Submit with valid information, successful

     2. Clips Page:
-    i.
         Go to the "Clips" page
     ii.
 Click on video to watch, video plays iii.Click on new video, new video plays while old one is playing still iv.
 Try to click on audio, audio appears